pvass24/aws-modernization-with-neon/content/_index.md

----
-title: "Branching Out: Improving RDS-Based Development with Neon + AWS"
-chapter: true
-weight: 1
----

-# Branching Out: Improving RDS-Based Development with Neon + AWS
+# Intro

 ![Neon Logo](/images/neon-logo.png)

-## Welcome
+### Welcome!

-Discover how to enhance your development workflow by integrating Neon alongside your existing AWS RDS Postgres setup.
+In this workshop, you will learn how to enhance your development workflow by integrating Neon alongside your existing AWS RDS Postgres setup.
+We will explore how to leverage Neon's serverless PostgreSQL solution and database branching capabilities to optimize your development and testing processes while maintaining your production infrastructure on RDS.

 RDS provides a robust and reliable foundation for production environments.
-Now, with Neon's innovative serverless PostgreSQL solution and powerful database branching capabilities, you can further optimize your development and testing processes.
-Learn how to leverage both technologies to create a more efficient, flexible development pipeline without altering your production infrastructure.
+By combining it with Neon's innovative features, you can create a more efficient and flexible development pipeline.

-What you'll learn:
+### Learning Objectives

-1. Implementing Neon as a complementary development environment
+- Implement Neon as a complementary development environment to RDS
-2. Streamlining data synchronization between RDS and Neon using pg_dump and GitHub Actions
+- Streamline data synchronization between RDS and Neon using pg_dump and GitHub Actions
-3. Efficiently managing changes across both environments
+- Efficiently manage changes across both environments

-Our step-by-step guide will walk you through each process, enabling you to:

-• Accelerate iteration cycles
+- Accelerate iteration cycles and enhance team collaboration
-• Enhance team collaboration
-• Optimize resource utilization in development
+- Optimize resource utilization in development while maintaining consistency with production
-• Maintain consistency between development and production environments

-By the end of this workshop, you'll have the knowledge and tools to create a seamless workflow that combines the strengths of both RDS and Neon, elevating your PostgreSQL development experience.

-Join us to explore how RDS and Neon can work together to supercharge your database development process!
+## Who should take this workshop?
+- Developers
+- Database Administrators
+- DevOps Engineers
+- Solutions Architects
+- Anyone interested in optimizing their PostgreSQL development workflow

+## Cost
+This workshop will incur costs associated with using AWS RDS and Neon.
+It's important to be aware that once the lab is completed, we highly advise following the instructions to delete any resources to avoid additional costs.
+[Click here](#) to navigate to the Clean-Up instructions.

+## Duration
+The workshop is divided into several sections.
+Plan on 2-3 hours for completion of the entire workshop.